kevin91nl/SECNN/README.md

 }
 ```

 When the JSON file is used for training and testing, information about entity salience should be given.
 The structure should contain a `salient_entities` field which has a list as its value containing mentions of the entities that are salient.
+Besides that, it should contain a `nonsalient_entities` field which has a list as its value containing the mentions of the entities that are non-salient.
 The JSON files used for training and testing are similar to the following example:

 ```
 {
     "text": "This is a document about cats and dogs.
-Dogs are animals and cats too.", "salient_entities": ["dogs", "cats"]
+Dogs are animals and cats too.", "salient_entities": ["dogs", "cats"],
+    "nonsalient_entities": ["document"]
 }
 ```

 More information is better.
 An optional field is the `title` field which should contain the title of the document when this information is available.

 This is the basic structure of the input files.
-There are required preprocessing steps which add extra information to the JSON files but do not modify the required fields.
+There are required preprocessing steps which add extra information to the JSON files but it will not modify the existing fields.

 ## Preprocessing